Skip to Content

 Once you get the ham hock nestled, add one teaspoon each of garlic powder and onion powder.
 Then, 1/2 teaspoon of salt and black pepper.

-Cover the beans with 8 to 10 cups water or chicken broth.
+Cover the beans with 8 to 10 cups water or chicken stock.
 There should be about 2 inches of water above the beans.
-The cook time should be low for 8 hours or on high for about 5 hours.
+The cooking time should be low for 8 hours or high for about 5 hours.
 You may need to add more water to your beans if you don't soak them in a water bath overnight.

 You could also add some bacon grease to the slow cooker.

-Once the beans are soft, remove the ham hock from the beans.
+Once you have tender beans, remove the ham hock from the beans.
 Take the fatty portion off and shred the meat with a fork.
 Put the meat back in and mix it with the beans.
 Give it a taste and season with a little more salt and pepper if needed.

-Serve the best pinto beans with a side of my Classic Skillet Cornbread and top with pickled chilies for the perfect weeknight dinner idea.
-You can use this as a side dish if you want, but my husband loves to just eat it as his main meal sometimes.
+Serve the best crockpot pinto beans topped with cheddar cheese with a side of my Classic Skillet Cornbread and top with pickled chilies for the perfect weeknight dinner idea.
+You can use this as a side dish if you want, but my husband loves to just eat it as his main dish sometimes.
 It is even better the next day.
+The next time you need a quick meal, this is the one you need to make!
+It is the best way to make beans in my opinion.

 To keep the leftover pinto beans fresh, store them in an airtight container in the fridge once they cool down to room temperature.
-This is a great way to serve a hearty meal when your money is tight.
+This easy recipe is a great way to serve a hearty meal when your money is tight.
+This is the best pinto beans recipe you will find out there!

 Looking for other bean recipes?
 Check these out